Plains Cree / nêhiyawêwin

 Spoken Cree — nêhiyaw-pîkiskwêwina

 The careful pronunciations of the Cree words by first-language speakers in Maskwacîs, Alberta, have been recorded in the joint project Spoken Dictionary of Maskwacîs Cree – nêhiyaw-pîkiskwêwina maskwacîsihk between then Miyo Wahkohtowin Education, now Maskwacîs Education Schools Commission and the Alberta Language Technology Lab (2014–on-going).
-The pronunciations of the Cree words have been graciously provided by the individuals at this page.
+The pronunciations of the Cree words have been graciously provided by the individuals from Maskwacîs presented on this page.

 The mîkiwâhp (teepee) logo was created by Tasha Powers.